 - The wheel is broken on your cart.

-What do I do if my garbage/recycling wasn’t picked up?
+What do I do if my garbage or recycling wasn’t picked up?

-What happens if my garbage/recycle cart is lost or stolen or damaged?
+What happens if my collection cart is lost or stolen or damaged?

-What happens if the wheel on my garbage/recycle cart gets damaged?
+What happens if the wheel or lid on my cart gets damaged?

-Will my garbage/recycling get picked up on statutory holidays?
+Will my garbage or recycling get picked up on statutory holidays?